Melissa Riso Gets Cheeky In Bodysuit & High Heels: ‘I Enjoy My Alone Time’

 “I enjoy my alone time.
 It helps me stay focused on my goals.
 It helps me eat clean.
 I clear my head from life’s distractions, people, traffic and drama.
 This quarantine time is good for all of us right now and helping our environment,” she wrote.
 “It’s the worlds time to detox and cleanse… Alone time is good for our souls and it’s boy forever.”

-The new image has only been live on her account for a few minutes but it’s earned the Monterey, California native a ton of attention already with 13,000 likes and over 300 comments.
-Many of her fans echoed what she said in the caption, agreeing that the alone time has been something that has been very beneficial.
-Of course, a number of other social media users dropped a line to let the Instagram model know that both she and her body look incredible.
+The new image has only been live on her account for a few minutes but it’s earned the Monterey, California, native a ton of attention already with 13,000 likes and over 300 comments.
+Many of Riso’s fans echoed what she said in the caption, agreeing that the alone time has been something that has been very beneficial.
+Of course, a number of other social media users dropped a line to let her know that both she and her body look incredible.
 A handful of others simply added flame and heart emoji instead of actual words.

-“Amazing photo and stunning legs,” one of Riso’s fans raved, adding a number of flames to the end of their comment.
+“Amazing photo and stunning legs,” one of Riso’s admirers raved, adding a number of flames to the end of their comment.

 “Hmm being alone does help the soul heal wounds and helps us focus,” one more chimed in.